 Beginning with "Ver Planck Street," in the residential Upper Washington Avenue section of today's Albany (which is more associated with descendant and Victorian surveyor and Adirondacks advocate Verplanck Colvin), the family name has been applied to numerous locations across New York State and beyond.
 Mount Gulian Historic Site in Westchester County commemorates the family's earliest days in America.

 Sources: This access page on the Verplanck family of early Albany is derived chiefly from family and community-based resources.
 An online history places the family in a larger historical context.
-Verplanck in PFS.
-Online information on the standard family-based monograph published in 1892.
-Online transcription of a family bible.
+Verplanck in PFS, p.
+142. William E. Ver Planck's family-based monograph, published in 1892, is a substantial antiquarian work that seriously considers many worthwhile issues.
+Substantial family material linked from an article on a Verplanck bible.
+References to the Verplancks in the first volume of the printed Abstracts of Wills